sharynneazhar/FSND-Game-API-P7/README.md

 3. (Optional) Generate your client library(ies) with the endpoints tool.
 Deploy your application.

+While launching chrome to test your API, you will have to launch it using the console as follows: `[path-to-Chrome] --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:port`

 ### Game Description:
-War is a card game typically involving two players.
+War is a card game typically involving two players - a human player and a bot.
 It uses a standard playing card deck.
 However, the app will only use 26 cards to keep the game short.

 The objective of the game is to win all the cards.